-Proportions will be established based on the most recent (2011) census profile.
-To assist Assembly members to participate, members will be reimbursed for reasonable childcare, eldercare, and transportation costs.
+Proportions will be established based on the most recent (2016) census profile.
+To assist Assembly members to participate, members will be reimbursed for reasonable childcare, eldercare, and transportation costs or other reasonable expenses that could be a barrier to participation.
 Assistance will also be provided to those members with differing physical or learning abilities.